 1. Not taking action

-If you keep visualizing something but never take action to make the vision a reality, it will take forever to materialize.
+If you keep visualizing something but never take action to make the vision a reality, it'll take forever to materialize.

 At the end of the day, action is necessary because we haven’t yet reached the stage of evolution where we can just make things happen through thought alone.